FanWangEcon/Tex4Econ/README.md

 When a paper is longer, it could be difficult to manage long latex files.
 Compiling could take long periods of time if the full paper requires compilation for any edits in a subsection.
 The structure below allows for editing paper in subsections and compiling by sections.
 The structure works locally as well as remotely on browser based compiler.

+We compile together two files with the same structure:
+1. [Multi-section blank template](https://github.com/FanWangEcon/Tex4Econ/blob/master/sections_combine/draft_main_blank.pdf) has no contents in the sections, useful for copy/cloning when starting new projects
+2. [Multi-section template with contents](https://github.com/FanWangEcon/Tex4Econ/blob/master/sections_combine/draft_main.pdf) has sample contents in sections, demonstrates what the file looks like filled up.

-Inside [overleaf](https://www.overleaf.com/read/xjsqdwrkfrhq), the aggregate tex file that combines all sections together should be set as the main/default file under project options.
+Inside [**overleaf**](https://www.overleaf.com/read/xjsqdwrkfrhq), the aggregate tex file that combines all sections together should be set as the main/default file under project options.
 Then as subsection text fragments are edited inside overleaf, the full pdf file is updated on the right showing current changes.

-The same [bib](https://github.com/FanWangEcon/Tex4Econ/tree/master/_bib) file structure and [preamble fragment](https://github.com/FanWangEcon/Tex4Econ/tree/master/fragments) structure is used here as in the single file case above.
+The same [**bib**](https://github.com/FanWangEcon/Tex4Econ/tree/master/_bib) file structure and [**preamble fragments**](https://github.com/FanWangEcon/Tex4Econ/tree/master/fragments) structure is used here as in the single file case above.

 - **Aggregate Tex and PDF**: combine subsections together in one joint overall paper file
     * The aggregate [*tex*](https://github.com/FanWangEcon/Tex4Econ/blob/master/sections_combine/draft_main.tex) file, only showing section and subsection headings.